Hangouts video calls in Google Calendar

 - Add the email addresses of your guests in the Add: Guests section.

 - Press Save to send your invitation.
 Everyone you invite will receive an email with a URL which they can use to join the meeting.

 - A video call is automatically added to new events unless disabled by your admin.
 Learn more.

 - Guests outside of your domain (for example, if you’re at solarmora.com and they are at cloudeasel.com) will not be able to join a video call unless they are invited to it.
 You can add them to the guest list, or they can join using the meeting URL.
 Learn more.

 If you don’t want a video call for a particular event, click Remove next to the video call link.

 If someone joins the video call that you did not expect, or you need to remove them from the meeting, you can eject them.
 You can remove a participant by clicking the options menu on their photo and selecting Eject.

-Once you’ve removed a participant, they can’t rejoin the meeting unless they are explicitly added to the meeting again from the video call.
+Once you’ve removed a participant, they can’t rejoin the meeting unless they are explicitly invited to the meeting again from the video call.